-Auburn Mechanical was the full-mechanical and design-build contractor on the Overlake Hospital Medical Center Cancer Wellness Center project.
-Auburn completed 70,000 SF of construction within the main campus, south tower, and medical pavilion.
+Auburn was the full-mechanical and design-build contractor on the Overlake Hospital Medical Center Cancer Wellness Center project.
+Auburn completed 70,000 square feet of construction within the main campus, south tower, and medical pavilion.
 All work was separated into four major phases with multiple sub-phases for each area to maintain a constant flow in critical and sensitive areas within a fully-operational hospital.
 Auburn performed mechanical work for the pharmacy, surgery, and imaging departments as well as labs, common spaces, and the general exam-room environments.

-The Kaiser Permanente facility in Burien is a design-build, plumbing and HVAC project that included the new ground-up construction of a single-story, 23,000-SF medical office building.
+The Kaiser Permanente facility in Burien is a design-build, plumbing, and HVAC project that included the new ground-up construction of a single-story, 23,000-SF medical office building.
 Mechanical work was completed for the labs, pharmacy, imaging, procedure rooms, exam rooms, offices, and common spaces.
 The scope consisted of a sanitary waste/vent, storm drain, variable-refrigerant-flow (VRF) system, domestic water systems, natural gas, exhaust, and associated ductwork.

-Auburn was the plumbing and HVAC piping contractor on the remodel of the multi floor, occupied hospital wing.
+Auburn was the plumbing and HVAC piping contractor on the remodel of the multi-floor, occupied hospital wing.
 Important to the renovation was critical 24/7 medical-gas services, and heating and cooling services, including critical tie-ins to the existing medical-gas system.
 The project required careful coordination with several different user groups to minimize disruption to patient services.